 National announcers often struggle to connect with fans because they don’t have that built-in familiarity with a team’s storylines and emotions.
 Joe Davis and the Los Angeles Dodgers are an exception, but if you watched ESPN’s Wild Card coverage, you know exactly what I mean.

-Fox may not market him as their top voice, but he’s exactly who you want behind the mic when the stakes are high.
+Fox may not market him as its top voice, but he’s the guy you want when it matters.

 Take him calling the Mets clinching their first National League Championship Series berth in nine years, for example.
 Adam Amin is a Chicagoan through and through, the voice of the Bulls, the heart and passion of Illinois.
 And yet, in that moment, he delivered a call that would make Gary Cohen and Howie Rose proud.
 He did the Mets justice.